danger

 September 2023: New geographic districts adopted, elected official salaries established.

 October 2023: City Organization project released its first draft of the new city organizational structure.
-City code is updated to reflect the change to a mayor-council form of government.
+City code is updated to reflect council's new role.

 November 2023: The draft city organization structure is updated.
 Transition project's annual report released